Brian Sinclair (veterinary surgeon): Veterinary career

 In 1953, Sinclair and Ken Sellers, a veterinary colleague at the centre, (Note: Kenneth Charles Sellers was later professor of veterinary pathology at the University of Ibadan, Nigeria.) reported a crossspecies infection of Salmonella typhimurium in shorthorn cows on a farm in Northumberland.
 The herd was milked in a shed that opened onto a duck house and a pigsty.
 The pigs, hens, and ducks were all found to be carrying Salmonella typhimurium, although none showed signs of infection.
 Sinclair and Sellers concluded that the poultry had caused the infection as they had only recently been introduced to the farm.
-In 1959, he joined the joint MAFF Veterinary Laboratory Services and Public Health Laboratory Services committee on salmonellosis.
+In 1959, he joined the joint MAFF Veterinary Laboratory Services and Public Health Laboratory Service committee on salmonellosis.
 From 1965 until his retirement in 1977, he was the lead veterinary investigation officer for the centre.
 (Note: In 1969, Sinclair's annual salary was around three thousand pounds (equivalent to Inflation UK pounds in 2021).)

 From 1970 to 1974, Sinclair acted as advisor during a veterinary clinical trial that attempted to eliminate scrapie from sheep by breeding out susceptibility to it.
 Scrapie can kill up to twentyfive percent of sheep in an infected flock and there is no known cure.
 Six sheep farms, located in Yorkshire and Cumberland, were included in the trial.
 The farmers recorded the offspring of ewes and rams, and if they displayed symptoms of scrapie, then all affected sheep, including their relatives, would be culled from the flock.
 The detailed recording and culling did have some success as at least one farm was able to declare itself free of scrapie by 1974.
 Sinclair coauthored a number of papers on infections in cattle and sheep, such as Brucellosis and ringworm, but in general, he was not interested in academia.
 He considered that "having a sense of responsibility towards the animal" is the most important value a veterinarian must have.